 For these operations, the order in which you receive the events is extremely important.
 Although Docebo will do everything possible to ensure an orderly delivery, the fault-tolerance system of the implementation does not allow Docebo to absolutely guarantee that the sending of events takes place exactly in the order in which they occurred.
 Therefore, we suggest implementing a system of events re-establishment before they are actually consumed by your integration.

-For the same reasons, it’s also necessary that you are able to discard duplicate events by making your endpoint idempotent because, under certain conditions, the webhook implementation could send the same message several times.
+For the same reasons, it is also necessary that you can discard duplicate events by making your endpoint idempotent because, under certain conditions, the webhook implementation could send the same message several times.
 As an example, the same event could be sent multiple times because the platform waits for 5 seconds for an answer from the endpoint before sending it again.

 - Make sure you are monitoring duplicated events in your platform.